ogonkov/nunjucks-loader/README.md

 code to avoid creating `window.nunjucksPrecompiled`.

-It also adds each found template as dependency for template that need it, so bundle get rebuild only when in watch mode.
+It also adds each found template as dependency for template that need it, so bundle get rebuild in watch mode only when required.

 ## Options
 Loader supports limited number of [Nunjuncks options](https://mozilla.github.io/nunjucks/api.html#configure).